 Tip 3: if you are getting an audio guide you have to pay in cash and leave ID (I wasn’t personally comfortable leaving my ID with anyone).

-Tip 4: Ensure that you bring something to drink and something to eat with you because the only place to purchase something to drink or eat is on the Palatine Hill and it isn’t very well signposted.
+Tip 4: Ensure that you bring something to drink (although water fountains are free and all around Rome, it’s still handy to bring a refillable bottle with you) and something to eat with you because the only place to purchase something to drink or eat is on the Palatine Hill and it isn’t very well signposted.

 Tip 5: Wear comfortable shoes as there is a lot of walking.